Welcome to the 2026 Bishop Chatard Summer Camps!

 Speed and Agility Camp

-• Offered in 6 different sessions by grade level 1-8
+- Offered in 6 different sessions by fall grade level 1-8

-These speed and agility camp sessions, run by athletic trainers from Bishop Chatard, will give students in first through eighth grades age-appropriate drills, exercises and games to help improve their overall speed and agility and provide them with the opportunity to have fun and be active.
+These speed and agility camp sessions, run by BCHS Strength and Conditioning Coach Kyle Padgett, will give students in 1st through 8th grades age-appropriate drills, exercises and games to help improve their overall speed and agility and provide them with the opportunity to have fun and be active.
 Bishop Chatard is offering numerous speed and agility camp sessions as a way to extend the camp day and to offer an add-on to shortened athletic camps.

 While Speed and Agility session session signups are for all kids in grades 1 – 8, campers will be grouped by ages during camp sessions to ensure all campers are participating in age-appropriate activities.